 Another superhero valve manufacturer is Ebro valves.
 These have been subjected to extreme fire tests and withstood heat between 650 to 1,000 °C for 30 minutes.

 3D printing is changing the valve industry, and so is CAD software.
-Valve manufacturer, Mankenberg, exclusively uses 3D simulations to conduct tests on valves without the need for costly prototypes.
+Valve manufacturer, Mankenberg, exclusively uses 3D simulations to conduct tests without the need for costly prototypes.
 This speeds up the development chain immensely.

 Much of the valve family, like gate valves, ball bearing valves, and servo valves, are currently 3D printed and helps to safeguard processes.